opendp/opendp/docs/source/getting-started/examples_intro.rst

 1. **Generality:** The dataset is relatively general, with variables and contexts accessible to users across various domains.
 2. **Sample Utility:** The public microdata is a sample of the private, full microdata.
 Methods developed with the public microdata will also work on the private microdata, and researchers can request access to the full dataset through Eurostat.
+3. **Realism**: Since the dataset tracks individuals over multiple years, we need to think more carefully about our unit of privacy.

 Dataset Description
 -------------------